SC expects to launch cryptocurrency framework in next few months

 main news image

-Different positions have been taken by different regulators around the world, but SC wants to ensure recent developments in its global network are weighed properly, Ranjit told reporters at the sidelines of Synergistic Collaborations by SC (SCxSC) Digital Finance Conference 2017.
+Different positions have been taken by different regulators around the world but the SC wants to ensure that recent developments in its global network are weighed properly, Ranjit told reporters yesterday at the sidelines of SCxSC Digital Finance Conference 2017.

 “We note the growing interest of Malaysian investors in trading cryptocurrencies and digital assets.
-To facilitate such activities in our market and put in place investor safeguards, we are reviewing relevant regulations and guidelines to allow functional and effective use cases of digital assets in the capital market, including the seconding market trading of established cryptocurrency and digital assets,” he said.
+To facilitate such activities in our market and put in place investor safeguards, we are reviewing relevant regulations and guidelines to allow functional and effective use cases of digital assets in the capital market including the seconding market trading of established cryptocurrency and digital assets,” he said.

-Ranjit said SC will have the appropriate cryptocurrency posture and framework that would allow some qualified cryptocurrency exchanges.
+Ranjit said the SC will have the appropriate cryptocurrency posture and framework that would allow some qualified cryptocurrency exchanges.

-“Together with BNM, we will look at the area carefully and as SC is in charge of the secondary market, we would craft regulations to ensure that the trading values have the right conditions in place for market integrity and investor projection purposes,” Ranjit said.
+“Together with BNM, we will look at the area carefully and as SC is in charge of the secondary market, we would craft regulations to ensure that the trading values have the right conditions in place for market integrity and investor projection purposes,” he said.

-Meanwhile, Ranjit said through its Alliance for FinTech (aFINity) programme launched in 2015, SC has included innovation labs to test new digital innovations in the industry.
+Meanwhile, Ranjit said through its Alliance for FinTech (aFINity) programme launched in 2015, the SC has included innovation labs to test new digital innovations in the industry.

-“The findings from the pilot would be published as an industry blueprint that would elaborate the technology architecture, key software functions, and development standards in the capital market segment.
+“The findings from the pilot [project] would be published as an industry blueprint that would elaborate the technology architecture, key software functions, and development standards in the capital market segment.

 The aFINity programme, set up to build the local digital finance ecosystem, has over 100 industry participants.